Andrea0o0/Zombieland/README.md

 ## Description

-Game's purpose and description
+Save people from zombies, without crashing with a Zombie

 ## User stories MVP

 Minimum user stories:

+- User can save people from zombies
-- User can ...
+- User can choose the avatar

 ## User stories Backlog

+- User can move to the right, left, up and down
+- User can lose their live crashing with a zombie
-- User can ...
+- User can win if arrives to the door with all people save

 ## File structure